jesstoselli/jesstoselli/README.md

 I've transitioned careers in 2020, having previously worked as a Fashion Designer, and I have dived heads on into this amazing world of coding.

-🚀 I've completed Udacity's [Android Kotlin Developer Nanodegree](https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940) and I'm currently undertaking an Analysis and Systems Development graduation course at Anhanguera Educacional and the Product Management path at [PM3](https://conteudo.cursospm3.com.br/products/curso-de-product-management).
+🚀 I've completed Udacity's [Android Kotlin Developer Nanodegree](https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940) and I'm currently undertaking an Analysis and Systems Development graduation course at Anhanguera Educacional.

 🧶 _ My main developing languages are **Kotlin** and **JavaScript**/**TypeScript**.
 I've worked two years with **Kotlin** in an proper production environment along with its companions such as Java, MVVM, Koin, Dagger, Retrofit 2 and others.
 I also quite enjoyed writting unit and instrumented tests with JUnit, Espresso, and Mockito.